omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 }
 ```

-There is one caveat with this solution: even if the original function is vectorised the derivative won't be.
+There is one caveat with this solution: even if the original function is vectorised, the derivative won't be.
 If we define these functions

 ```r
 f <- function(x, y) x^2 * y